MathildeFogPerez/manuscript-rep-phad/README.md

         $ #Create one single file with all info + failed dnaml file
         $ java -jar $SCRIPTSFOLDER/MakeUniqueFileWithDnamlTrees.jar AIRR_file_"$DBSPECIES"_"$DATE".tsv $WORKINGDIR/dnaml

-5. Create igphyml phylogenic tress (OPTIONAL)
+5. Create igphyml phylogenic trees (OPTIONAL)

         $ mkdir igphyml
         $ #replace 0 by the correct number (see output files created in step 4: AIRR_file_"$DBSPECIES"_"$DATE"_clonalFamForIgPhyML_"$i".txt where $i is the higher number, it can be used in the case of the analysis of multiple runs)